The application needs JavaScript enabled!

 Currently the application use two interfaces: Polish and English.
 The interface is recognized automatically by the browser.

-Inside "Read" section you can display a verse or a list of verses separated with ; (semicolon):
+Inside the "Read" section you can display a verse or a list of verses separated with ; (semicolon):

 <book abbrev> <space> <chapter number> : <verse number>